HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 !!!note
       Ramp-up time is five virtual users every two seconds.
 The test duration includes the ramp-up time plus one hour at the peak load of concurrent users.

-### DX webEngine tuning
+### DX Compose tuning

-The following list contains details about the tuning and enhancements done to the DX webEngine during testing:

-- Followed the same tunings used in the sizing activity for a [medium-sized configuration](./rendering_medium_config.md#dx-web engine-tuning).

-- Increased the LTPA token timeout from 120 minutes to 600 minutes for the rendering tests.
+Modifications to the initial Helm chart configuration were applied during testing.
+The following table specifies the pod count and resource limits for each pod.
+Additionally, certain WCM Dynacache sizes, lifetimes, and JVM heap sizes were adjusted based on cache statistics.
+For further details, see the [Recommendations](./rendering_small_config.md#recommendations) section on performing a Helm upgrade using `webengine-performance-rendering.yaml`

+After applying the updated Helm values and cache adjustments, the system showed significantly improved responsiveness.
+These changes enabled the setup to handle 1,000 concurrent users with better error rates, reduced average response times, increased throughput, and improved 95th percentile response times.

 !!!note
-      For DAM, no tuning details are mentioned in this topic except for the pod resources like CPU and memory limits for all pods related to DAM, such as ring-api, persistence-node, persistence-connection-pool, and web engine.
+      For DAM, no tuning details are mentioned in this topic except for the pod resources like CPU and memory limits for all pods related to DAM, such as ring-api, persistence-node, persistence-connection-pool.
 Since DAM uses `Node.js`, you can monitor CPU and memory usage using Prometheus and Grafana.
 Based on your observations, you can modify memory requests and limits in Kubernetes accordingly.

 Modifications were also made to the initial Helm chart configuration during the tests.
 The following table outlines the pod count and limits for each pod.
 After applying these values, the setup showed significantly improved responsiveness.
 These changes allowed the system to handle 30,000 concurrent users with a substantial reduction in average response time and a minimal error rate.